mssfoobar/docs/docs/90_wfe/guides/Workflow Worker/development.md

 ### Dynamic Activity Registration

-If you notice in earlier example, we have declared `Activites` struct type and defined the function with reciever as `Actvities`.
+If you notice in earlier example, we have declared `Activites` struct type and defined the function with receiver as `Actvities`.
-Reason is we want to register the activity dynamically which allow us to add new activites in Workflow Worker without having to rebuild the Workflow Engine.
+Reason is we want to register the activity dynamically which allow us to add new activities in Workflow Worker without having to rebuild the Workflow Engine.
-Otherwise, Workflow Engine service will need to statically register the activites defined in Workflow Worker service.
+Otherwise, Workflow Engine service will need to statically register the activities defined in Workflow Worker service.

 ```go
 func main() {